hannobraun/fornjot/CONTRIBUTING.md

 If you want to fix a bug, add a new feature, or improve an existing one, just fork the repository, make your change, and submit a pull request.
 Once submitted, [@hannobraun] will review the pull request, give feedback and possibly request changes, and once everything is in order, merge it.

 CI will kick in automatically when you create a PR.
-However, to save time you can verify your changes locally by runing the following from the repository root:
+However, to save time you can verify your changes locally by running the following from the repository root:

 ``` sh
 just build